benedetta-mariani/Mariani_et_al_2026-Plos_Comp_Bio/README.md

 Code to reproduce the results of **"Whisker stimulation reinforces a resting-state network in the barrel cortex: nested oscillations and avalanches"** by Mariani et al, to be published in Plos Comp Bio 2026.

-Data will be available through the Zenodo link that will be here provided.
+The data used will be available through the **Zenodo link** that will be provided here prior to publication.

 ***Main Dependencies***